kumuluz/kumuluzee-streaming/README.md

 Do not forget to register implementation in a service file named `com.kumuluz.ee.streaming.kafka.utils.KafkaObjectMapperProvider`.

+### Disabling extension

+The extension can be disabled by setting the `kumuluzee.streaming.kafka.enabled` configuration property to `false`.
+This disables the consumer and stream processor initialization and makes injection of `Producer` and `StreamsController` always return `null`.

 ## Changelog

 Recent changes can be viewed on Github on the [Releases Page](https://github.com/kumuluz/kumuluzee-streaming/releases)